TrayserCassa/DiscordHandler/README.md

 If u want to know, how to send messages via POST and [requests](http://docs.python-requests.org/en/master/) to Discord you can see an example in [Discord file](example/send_discord.py).

 ## Attention:
-Discord only allows 20 000 characters, so you might get trouble when using large messages.
+Discord only allows 2 000 characters, so you might get trouble when using large messages.
 To limit the length of the message use `max_size` in the constructor.
 See Example below.
-Thanks to @racinmat for the implementation.
+Thanks to [racinmat](https://github.com/racinmat) for the implementation.

 ## Mentions: